 A DSA was established for environmental considerations that deal with specific and direct construction-related issues such as wetlands, floodplains, protected species, and hazardous materials.
-Specifically, the DSA includes areas of potential physical disturbance for the proposed runway safety area improvements, pavement reconstruction, and related construction impact areas.
+Specifically, the DSA includes areas of potential physical disturbance for the proposed runway safety area improvements and related construction impact areas.
 The DSA is shown in Exhibit 3-1.

-Because the Proposed Action and construction staging areas would occur at specific locations across the LAX property, a noncontiguous DSA was delineated by FAA.
-The DSA includes seven potential Construction Staging Areas.
-Only a portion of these construction staging areas would be used during construction of the Proposed Action.
-However, a specific construction staging area has not been determined at the present time, therefore all seven potential staging areas are being considered in this EA.
-Impacts within these staging areas are anticipated to be minimal as the construction staging areas would be used for storage of equipment and materials, construction employee parking, and temporary construction offices.
-Minimal to no ground disturbance would occur within the construction staging areas.
-Each of the potential staging areas has been previously disturbed and currently has minimal, if any, vegetation.
+Because the Proposed Action Alternative and construction staging areas would occur at specific locations across the LAX property, a noncontiguous DSA was delineated by FAA.
+The DSA includes seven potential construction staging areas and the proposed taxicab staging lot.
+Only a portion of these construction staging areas would be used during construction of the Proposed Action Alternative.
+However, a specific construction staging area(s) for this project has not been determined at the present time, therefore, to provide a conservative analysis, all seven potential staging areas are being considered in the analysis for this EA.
+The potential construction staging areas for earlier or current construction projects at LAX; hence, there would be minimal, if any, new ground disturbance or additional improvements required in order to accommodate the Proposed Action Alternative.
+Impacts within the proposed taxicab staging lot are anticipated to be minimal as this area is completely developed and is currently used as an airport shuttle staging lot and would be used for taxicab staging under the Proposed Action.
+Minimal to no ground disturbance would occur within the taxicab staging lot.